BathwaterProducer/File-Manager-System/README.md

 # Qt File System Simulator

 This is a **Qt C++** desktop application that simulates a file system structure.
 Users can interact with a graphical interface to perform common operations such as creating files/folders, renaming, copying, pasting, drag-and-drop movement, and searching.
 The directory structure is saved and restored using a JSON file.
+Interface design learned by https://github.com/Catxiaobai/FileSystem.

 ## 🎯 Features